WhatsNew Group (Orami): Expansion and Company Rebrand

 WhatsNew Group announced mid-2015 that they would be expanding to Indonesia under the new name MOXY.
 The company's decision to consolidate their e-commerce verticals under one brand was based on their large female customer base, the growing female economy and focus on creating a strong brand.
 In a series of moves to expand regionally, Jérémy Fichet, the former co-founder and managing director of Cdiscount was officiated as the company's new Group CEO.

 MOXY Indonesia is Southeast Asia's first business-to-consumer women-focused e-commerce platform.
 The online destination offers products catered specifically to the country's female demographic and totes the tagline, "Have it all".
 To service the unique e-commerce infrastructure in Southeast Asia, MOXY provides cash on delivery, among other methods of payment, in over 250 cities across Indonesia.

-On February 24, 2016, MoxyBilna announced $15 million in funding from Facebook Inc. co-founder Eduardo Saverin, Sinar Mas Group, Shanghai-based Gobi Partners Inc., Velos Partners and Ardent Capital LLC.
+On February 24, 2016, MoxyBilna announced $15 million in funding from Facebook Inc. co-founder Eduardo Saverin, Sinar Mas Group, Shanghai-based Gobi Partners, Velos Partners and Ardent Capital LLC.
 The company has begun their transition to the name Orami in order to unify their brand regionally.
 The rebrand will be complete by Q3 of 2016.